manyashreedeo/Retail-Sector-Analysis/README.md

 ## Overview

 This project focuses on analyzing retail sales data to derive actionable business insights.
-The primary objective is to clean and standardize raw transactional data and perform exploratory and descriptive analysis to understand sales performance, customer behavior, and product trends.
-The analysis supports data-driven decision-making for sales optimization and customer segmentation.
+The primary objective is to clean and standardize raw transactional data and perform exploratory and descriptive analysis to understand sales performance, customer behavior, and product trends.The analysis supports data-driven decision-making for sales optimization and customer segmentation.

 ## Objectives